-Project Scale-up Grants
+Call for Project Scale-up Grants

-Project Scale-Up Grants provide readiness funding to NIEs to support planning, design and development of scale-up activities.
-The overall goal of Project Scale-Up Grants is to increase the readiness of accredited national implementing entities (NIEs) to expand or replicate quality projects that are based on country needs, views and priorities, in order to reach more people and / or broaden project/programme effectiveness to help vulnerable communities in developing countries adapt to the adverse effects of climate change.
+Project Scale-up Grants provide readiness funding to NIEs to support planning, design and development of scale-up activities.
+The overall goal of Project Scale-up Grants is to increase the readiness of accredited national implementing entities (NIEs) to expand or replicate quality projects that are based on country needs, views and priorities, in order to reach more people and / or broaden project/programme effectiveness to help vulnerable communities in developing countries adapt to the adverse effects of climate change.

 It is expected that implementation of project/programme scale-up would be funded by various sources, such as other climate funds but also from other finance channels (including private sector).